agdc101/defiworks/project-docs/base.md

 * Reload Apache configuration and apply any changes -> "sudo systemctl reload apache2".
 * Change to the directory which holds all the Apache configuration files -> "cd /etc/apache2/sites-available".
 * Clear the symfony cache -> "php bin/console cache:clear --env=prod".
+* To see server error logs, login as root -> "nano /var/log/apache2/error.log".